sipeed/sipeed_wiki/docs/hardware/zh/tang/Tang-Nano-9K/examples/lushaylabs/1_installation_getting_started/installation_getting_started.md

 Once selected just the replace driver button and wait a minute or two, once done it should work in openFPGALoader.

 If you ever want to uninstall this driver and go back to the default driver (for example to use the official gowin IDE) all you have to do is go to "Device Manager" select the device called "JTAG Debugger" under "Universal Serial Bus devices" right-click on it and press "uninstall device" from the popup also select the checkbox to attempt to remove the driver.
-Once removed right click on any item in the device manager window and press "Scan for hardware changes" this should reconnect the device back with the original driver.<h2 id="other-recommended-software">Other Recommended Software</h2>
+Once removed right click on any item in the device manager window and press "Scan for hardware changes" this should reconnect the device back with the original driver.

+## Other Recommended Software

-Besides for the toolchain itself there is some other software which can aid in the development of FPGA cores, and will be used throughout this series.<h4 id="nodejs">Node.js</h4>
+Besides for the toolchain itself there is some other software which can aid in the development of FPGA cores, and will be used throughout this series.

+### Node.js

 During the course of development you may find yourself needing to prepare / convert data or even communicate with the FPGA from your computer.
 Node.js is just my personal preference and is what I will be using in this series, but any programming language will probably have a way to do the same things if you have a different preference.

 To install node.js you can either grab the official installer from the <a href="https://nodejs.org/en/">node.js site</a> or install using a node version manager like so:

-<strong>Mac / Ubuntu / Windows WSL</strong>
+**Mac / Ubuntu / Windows WSL**

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash